S1aX0r/Ghosted/Ghosted.md

 ### 1. Proton Mail ###

 A FOSS and secure private email service that can be signed up for over Tor or a VPN.
 Proton Mail has a free tier and a paid tier with more features like greater storage.
 All emails are encrypted and can be encrypted when sending to non Proton emails.
 Available for iOS, Android, and Linux (recommended).
+Recommended to sign up for over the Tor network.

 ### 2. Tutanota ###

 A free and open source email service that offers a free tier and asks for no information about the user.
 Tutanota is E2EE and has a sleek user interface for simplicity.
 Can be signed up for over Tor or VPN.
 Pairs well when signing up for Proton Mail.
+Recommended to sign up for this email first over the Tor network and then sign up for Proton Mail if desired.

 ### Inconclusion ###